vanderandrade/BoxManager/README.md

 # BoxManager

 Application made to control the content of boxes and items within them.
-The  main objective is to apply some design patterns, pratice good programming skills in a project and on database, so any tips, suggestion or corrections are welcome :)
+The  main objective is to apply some design patterns, pratice good programming skills in a project and on database.
+Any tips, suggestion or corrections are welcome :)

 ## Getting Started

 At the moment this application use SQL Server as database, so it's mandatory.
-The (micro)ORM Dapper it's utilized with Dapper.Contrib to create clearer an highly performatic connection with database.
+The (micro)ORM Dapper it's utilized with Dapper.Contrib to create cleaner an highly performatic connection with database.

 To run the application, first execute the database.sql on the SQL Server instance, then set the password on the connection string on app.config file.
 If your sql server instance isn't on localhost, then it's needed to set too.